RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/DrawSpriteScreenXY.md

 # DrawSpriteScreenXY

 ## Description
-Draws `Frame` to a specified X and Y position in the screen.
+Draws `Frame` at a specified X and Y position in screen-space.

 ## Parameters
 - `Frame`
-The ID of the sprite to draw.
+The ID of the SpriteFrame to draw.
 - `iXPos`
 The position of the sprite on the horizontal axis in screen-space.
 - `iYPos`